Powering Britain's hydrogen future from the Humber

 National Gas, Equinor, Centrica, and SSE Thermal are bringing proven delivery experience across the full hydrogen value chain, and a shared commitment to the Humber’s role as Britain’s hydrogen heartland.

-To achieve this, the network, through projects Humber Hydrogen Pipeline (HHP) and Aldbrough Hydrogen Storage, will submit proposals under the UK Government’s Hydrogen Transport and Storage Business Model processes to determine where the first hydrogen network is built.
-This will establish the future of hydrogen in Great Britain.
+To achieve this, the network, through the Humber Hydrogen Pipeline (HHP) and Aldbrough Hydrogen Storage projects, will submit proposals under the UK Government’s Hydrogen Transport and Storage Business Model processes to determine where the first hydrogen network is built.

 Hydrogen storage, with build-out potential